aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

+# Intro

+See the `template.yaml` file which contains all the resources to be deployed.

+Rename `prod.parameters.example` to `prod.parameters` and update the values.
+You need to provide Alchemy API keys in order to have access to their API.

+Make sure you provide the parameter file as follow:
+`sam build ; sam deploy --on-failure DELETE --parameter-overrides $(cat prod.parameters)`

 # SAM Template boilerplate default README

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders: